R-Ram95/VetApplication/README.md

 # Introduction
-This was a project for a Software Design and Architecture course during the first semester of my software engineering masters.
-The goal was to develop a full stack application for a veterinary clinic to manage their animals and users.
+This was a project developed for the School of Veterinary Medicine at the University of Calgary.
+The goal was to develop a full stack application to enable the clinic to manage their animals and personnel.

 # Technologies Used
 * Client side: